-The joint analysis of taxation, slave imports, and Brazilian exports presented in this article leads to four key conclusions.
-First, the formation of a mining economy and the end of the Portuguese mercantilist colonial system are decisive milestones of what we might call the "long eighteenth century".
-Mining inaugurated a baseline of slave imports, demographic growth, and wealth generation that was overcome only in the early nineteenth century when the growth of the Brazilian plantation became directly associated with the industrial expansion of the European capitalist centers.
-Naturally, within these developments, we identified economic contexts that suggested ruptures and anticipated
+The joint analysis of taxation, slave imports and Brazilian exports presented in this article leads to four key conclusions.
+First, the formation of a mining economy and the end of the Portuguese mercantilist colonial system are decisive milestones of what we might call the "long 18th century".
+Mining inaugurated a baseline of slave imports, demographic growth and wealth generation that was overcome only in the early 19th century when the growth of the Brazilian plantation became directly associated with the industrial expansion of the European capitalist centres.
+Naturally, within these developments, we identified economic contexts that suggested ruptures and anticipated the model of growth that characterised the post-1808 period.
+Second, the gold depression dragged on between the 1750s and 1780s.
+At the same time, this slow decline was accompanied by the revival of the sugar economy, which seems to have started in Bahia and then reached Rio de Janeiro.
+Third, the advance in sugar production in Rio and Bahia was counterbalanced by relative stagnation in Pernambuco, which was offset by cotton production and agricultural diversification; this diversification also occurred in Bahia and Rio, but more so in the 1780s.
+Finally, these facts indicate that, between 1750 and 1790, the economies of the northeastern and Amazonian axes were growing, while the centre-south suffered from a depression in mining and agricultural production on the Brazilian plateau.
+This is not to say that there were no areas of prosperity close to the coast and in less tired lands.
+However, the calculation presented in section 3.2 (Appendix A. Table B5, Figure B6) points out that the best characterisation of Portuguese America's economic performance in this period is stagnation.

-&lt;sup>34 The entire historical trajectory of the Portuguese American economy that we present contrasts with that of Hispanic America.
-While in Brazil mining decreased during the second half of the eighteenth century, it prospered in Spanish domains in America; mining represented about 56 per cent of the values exported between 1782 and 1796.
-The remaining 44 per cent comprised a series of agricultural and pastoral goods.
+of agricultural and pastoral goods.
 In New Spain, the richest and most productive region of the Spanish Empire, the expansion of mining was more evident due to new mine discoveries, tax incentives, institutional changes and demographic growth.
 The River Plate region showed good results in its pastoral economy, mainly in the export of leathers.
 However, Montevideo and Buenos Aires achieved further relevance within the Spanish Empire as a silver entrepôt that left Potosí towards Spain.
-Cuba was the second most important region of the Empire at the end of the eighteenth century: both the number of sugar mills and slave imports increased.
+Cuba was the second most important region of the Empire at the end of the 18th century: both the number of sugar mills and slave imports increased.
 The lucrative case of Cuba was closely linked to the collapse of sugar production in Santo Domingo.
-The general growth of the last quarter of the eighteenth century also stimulated the production of cochineal, cocoa and tobacco.
+The general growth of the last quarter of the 18th century also stimulated the production of cochineal, cocoa and tobacco.
 All activities were accompanied by a notable increase in the domestic market, mostly linked to the supply of mining regions.
 From 1797 until the time when the regions of Spanish America were fighting for their independence, the Atlantic trade changed dramatically.
 The wars caused Spain to abdicate exclusive trade with its colonies in America.
 This would only happen with Portuguese America in 1808, showing the different impacts that the revolutionary wars had on the Iberian colonies.
 There was an even more crucial difference between the two colonies: the composition of the workforce.
-While in Brazil slave labor was crucial in almost all activities, whether in mining or agriculture, in Spanish America it was of minor importance.
-In the latter, indigenous work, and mostly free labor, predominated.
+While in Brazil slave labour was crucial in almost all activities, whether in mining or agriculture, in Spanish America it was of minor importance.
+In the latter, indigenous work, and mostly free labour, predominated.
 For Spanish America, see Fisher (1998, pp. 169-205) and Grafe and Pedreira (2019, pp. 595-608).